manvantarah/inUkadalu/doc/prometheus-grafana.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-7) Reload Nginx to incorporate all of the changes:
+g) Reload Nginx to incorporate all of the changes:

 	$ sudo systemctl reload nginx

-8) Verify that Nginx is up and running:
+h) Verify that Nginx is up and running:

 	$ sudo systemctl status nginx